ViraHarasymiv/lab_sauceLabs/README.md

 ## To run tests on SauceLabs you should:

-**1. Create the new account in [SAUCELABS](https://saucelabs.com/) in order to try it free**
+1. Create the new account in [SAUCELABS](https://saucelabs.com/) in order to try it free

-**2. Create RemoteWebDriver using the DesiredCapabilities class to set browserName, browserVersion,platformName in the SauceLabsFactory class.
-[PLATFORM CONFIGURATOR](https://saucelabs.com/platform/platform-configurator#/) is used to choose the appropriate browser name and the platform name**
+2. Create RemoteWebDriver using the DesiredCapabilities class to set browserName, browserVersion,platformName in the **SauceLabsFactory class**.
+[PLATFORM CONFIGURATOR](https://saucelabs.com/platform/platform-configurator#/) is used to choose the appropriate browser name and the platform name

-**3. Add the "sauce" environment to the BaseTest class and create a new object of the SauceLabsFactory class**
+3. Add the "sauce" environment to the **BaseTest class** and create a new object of the SauceLabsFactory class

-**4. Create testNG.xml file with browser and platform parameters.**
+4. Create testNG.xml file with browser and platform parameters.

-**5. See your results in the "Test Results" section.**
+5. See your results in the **"Test Results"** section.